 A fearsome, dominant force in Japanese women's wrestling, known for her brutal power style and as a trailblazing founder of her own promotion.

-Aja Kong, born Erika Shishido, is not a wrestler; she is a natural disaster in the ring.
-Debuting in the powerhouse All Japan Women's Pro-Wrestling in the late 1980s, she shattered the mold of the typical 'joshi' star.
-With a formidable physique and a no-nonsense, hard-hitting style centered on her devastating spinning backfist (the Uraken), she projected an aura of legitimate menace.
-Kong became the central villain of her era, engaging in legendary, violent feuds with stars like Manami Toyota and Bull Nakano.
-Her influence extended beyond performing; in 1998, she founded the Arsion promotion, aiming to present a more realistic, martial arts-influenced product.
-Even decades into her career, well past 50, she remains an active and respected presence on the Japanese independent scene, a living legend whose very appearance commands a mixture of fear and reverence.
+Aja Kong debuted in All Japan Women's Pro-Wrestling in the late 1980s, shattering the mold of typical joshi stars with her formidable physique and devastating spinning backfist.
+She became the central villain of her era, engaging in violent feuds with Manami Toyota and Bull Nakano.
+In 1998, she founded the Arsion promotion, aiming for a more realistic martial-arts style.
+Well past 50, she remains active on the Japanese independent scene.

 1965–1980